sembaynaz/iOS_UIScreen_2/README.md

 ## Installation
 No secondary libraries were used here, only **UIKit**.
 You can download the project from GitHub as a zip file and then open it in the **xCode** application.
 (No additional installations are required)

-## Usage
+# Usage
-On this project you can see three screens that are all connected via TabBarController.
-The **generateTabBar()** function adds view controllers to the tab bar and immediately edit their images, which will be displayed in the tab bar and the names.
-The function **setTabBarAppearance()** - configures the tabbar itself, if you look I added a line, selected images of tab bar are black.

-Also you can see from the 3 screens I added the design to only one (this is the first screen).
-Here you can learn how to add a custom cell, add it to your tableView.
-You can see how to add header and footer to the tableView inside the **configureTableView()** function inside the MainViewController file.
+In the "UIScreens" project, you will find a tab-based user interface consisting of three interconnected screens managed by a `UITabBarController`.
+Here's how you can make the most of this project:

+### Tab Bar Configuration

+The `TabBarController.swift` file is responsible for setting up the tab bar and its appearance:

+- The `generateTabBar()` function adds view controllers to the tab bar.
+In this project, it includes the "Главная" (Main), "Отчеты" (Reports), and "Профиль" (Profile) screens.
+You can easily extend or modify these screens to suit your application's needs.

+- The `generateVC(viewController:title:image:)` function configures each view controller with a title and an image to be displayed in the tab bar.

+- The `setTabBarAppearance()` function customizes the tab bar's appearance.
+It sets the tab bar's tint color to black and adds a horizontal line at the bottom.
+Additionally, it changes the selected image of the "Главная" tab to a different image when selected.

+### Main Screen

+The "Главная" (Main) screen is the first tab and provides an example of a designed screen.
+Here's what you can learn from it:

+- Custom Cell: You can see how to create a custom table view cell using the `FinanceTableViewCell.swift` file.
+This cell contains an icon, a title, expenses information, and a description.

+- Header and Footer: Inside the `MainViewController.swift` file, you can find the `configureTableView()` function, which demonstrates how to add header and footer views to a table view.
+The header and footer views are used to create additional visual elements in the table view.

+- Data Population: The `setDataArray()` function populates an array of `Finance` objects, which are used to display data in the table view cells.
+You can replace this data with your own.

+- Button Action: The `viewAllButton` has a touch-down action (`touched()`) that prints a message.
+You can extend this action to perform any desired functionality.

+### Reports and Profile Screens

+While the "Отчеты" (Reports) and "Профиль" (Profile) screens are included in the project, they are not fully implemented.
+You can build upon these screens to add features such as detailed cryptocurrency reports and user profile management.
+Consider this project a starting point for extending the functionality of these screens.

+### Additional Details

+- The project uses the "Inter" font family for text elements.

-All used photos are added to assets.
-The font family Inter was used for the text.
+- All images used in the project are added to the asset catalog.

+By exploring this project, you can gain insights into building a tab-based iOS application, creating custom table view cells, and configuring tab bar controllers.
+Feel free to use and extend this project as a foundation for your own iOS app development.

 ## Contribution
 Contributions to this project are welcome!